cmu-sei/usersim/docs/developer-guide.md

 The following methods are **required** to be implemented, but it is highly encouraged to make your code as modular and clean as possible by breaking more complex behavior into separate methods.

+You should also add a short summary to your class-level docstring, describing what your task does.

 ## __init__

 As with any Python class, the `__init__` method is your constructor.
 All `Task` subclasses have an